 London-listed Gaming Realms has reported an 18 per cent increase in revenue to £3.2m for the first half of 2019, with the company now focusing on the development and licensing of games for third-party operators.

 London-listed digital performance marketing specialist XLMedia has reported a 10 per cent decline in revenue to US$42.5m for the first half of 2019, with results negatively impacted by recent regulatory changes across Europe.

 The Mississippi gambling market generated gross gaming revenue of $171.98m in August, a fall of 6.6 per cent versus the prior month and 5.4 per cent lower than the same month a year ago, despite strong growth in sports betting.

-Stockholm-listed casino games developer NetEnt has reported a 3 per cent decline in revenue to SEK418m (approx. €38.5m) for the first quarter of 2019, with results impacted by lower volumes in Sweden following the introduction of new regulations at the start of the year.
+Spanish gaming operator Codere has reported a 6 per cent decline in revenue to €712.4m for the first half of 2019, with results significantly impacted by the depreciation of the Argentine Peso against the Euro.